Chowdhury Hasan Sarwardy

-Chowdhury Hasan Sarwardy (Note: চৌধুরী হাসান সারওয়ার্দী) (Note: BB, SBP, BSP, ndc, psc) (born 2 February 1960) is a retired lieutenant general of Bangladesh Army and former commandant of National Defence College.
+Chowdhury Hasan Sarwardy (Note: চৌধুরী হাসান সারওয়ার্দী) (Note: BB, SBP, BSP, ndc, psc) (born 2 February 1960) is a retired lieutenant general of the Bangladesh Army and former commandant of the National Defence College.
 He previously served as GOC of Army Training and Doctrine Command (ARTDOC).

-Early life
+Early life and education

 He was born in 1960 in Sandwip Thana of Chittagong district.

-Training and education

 He was commissioned in the East Bengal Regiment on 15 June 1980 with the 2nd BMA Long Course.

-Sarwardy is a graduate both from Defence Services Command and Staff College and National Defence College.
-He also obtained LLB degree, Master's degree in defense studies, Master's of security studies, Master's in political science, Master's in business administration and M Phil in national development and security studies.
-He has also been awarded PhD from Bangladesh University of Professionals.
+Sarwardy is a graduate of both the Defence Services Command and Staff College and the National Defence College.
+He also obtained an LLB degree,a master's degree in defense studies, a master's in security studies, a master's in political science, a master's in business administration, and an M Phil in national development and security studies.
+He has also been awarded a PhD from the Bangladesh University of Professionals.

-Career
+Military career

-Sarwardy commanded an Infantry Battalion, a Rifle Battalion, a Rifle Sector and an Infantry Brigade.
-He held appointments at both Division and Army Headquarters.
-He served as Battalion Commander at Bangladesh Military Academy, Director of Operations in former Bangladesh Rifles and Director Military Intelligence Directorate in the Bangladesh Army.
-He was the Founding Member and Chief Instructor at Non Commissioned Officers' Academy.
-He commanded a Bangladesh Army delegation to Fort Benning on 24 July 2014 which was received by Major General Austin S. Miller.
+Sarwardy commanded an infantry battalion, a rifle battalion, a rifle sector, and an infantry brigade.
+He held appointments at both division and Army Headquarters.
+He served as battalion commander at the Bangladesh Military Academy, director of operations in the former Bangladesh Rifles, and director of the Military Intelligence Directorate in the Bangladesh Army.
+He was the founding member and chief instructor at the Non Commissioned Officers' Academy.
+He commanded a Bangladesh Army delegation to Fort Benning on 24 July 2014, which was received by Major General Austin S. Miller.

 He became a major general in April 2010.
 After his tenure as DMI (Director Military Intelligence), Sarwardy was appointed DG of Bangladesh Ansar and Village Defence Party Directorate on deputation from the army.
-Later he was appointed as Vice Chancellor of Bangladesh University of Professionals.
-He served as Area Commander for Logistic Area Dhaka and Director General of Special Security Force, Prime Minister's Office.
+Later he was appointed vice chancellor of Bangladesh University of Professionals.
+He served as area commander for Logistic Area Dhaka and director general of the Special Security Force, Prime Minister's Office.
 He served in the SSF from 27 November 2011 to 10 September 2012.
-He commanded the 9th Infantry Division of Bangladesh Army.
-He was promoted to the rank of Lt.
-General and made the GOC of Army Training and Doctrine Command (ARTDOC) at the Mymensingh Cantonment.
-His last command was as a Commandant of National Defense College (NDC) which led to his retirement from active service on 31 May 2018.
+He commanded the 9th Infantry Division of the Bangladesh Army.
+He was promoted to the rank of lieutenant general and made the GOC of Army Training and Doctrine Command (ARTDOC) at the Mymensingh Cantonment.
+His last command was as a commandant of the National Defense College (NDC), which led to his retirement from active service on 31 May 2018.

-UN Mission
+UN missions

-He was the Founding Member and Pioneer Senior Instructor and Chief Instructor in Bangladesh Institute of Peace Support Operations Training (BIPSOT).
-He served as an instructor in Switzerland, United States and Nepal to conduct training on United Nations affairs.
-He also led a delegation of Bangladesh Army for UN training in Nepal in 1999.
-He served in Mozambique as United Nations Military Observer and Chief of Operations of Bangladesh Contingent in Sierra Leone.
+He was the founding member and pioneer senior instructor and chief instructor in the Bangladesh Institute of Peace Support Operations Training (BIPSOT).
+He served as an instructor in Switzerland, the United States, and Nepal to conduct training on United Nations affairs.
+He also led a delegation of the Bangladesh Army for UN training in Nepal in 1999.
+He served in Mozambique as a United Nations Military Observer and chief of operations of the Bangladesh Contingent in Sierra Leone.

-Liberal Democratic Party

 Sarwardy joined the Liberal Democratic Party in April 2025.